10 September 2022

 The number of participants is limited to 30.

 The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
-In the preparatory phase (April-August 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a mini case study related to the local agrobiodiversity of your home country or place of study.
+In the preparatory phase (April-August 2022) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
 You will report the results of this phase in our online agrobiodiversity wiki and present it during the study week.
-In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) from August 29th to September 8th.
+In 2022, the 10-days study week will take place in Galicia, Spain from August 31st to September 10th.
+After successful completion of the course, you will be awarded 4 ECTS.

 After successful completion of the course, you will be awarded 4 ECTS.